nathanperkins/game-library/README.md

 ## Database Instructions

 1. Install MariaDB 10.1 or later.
-1. Create a DB.
-1. Connect to your DB.
+1. Connect to your DB server.
+1. Create a database.
-1. Run the data-definition queries from the queries folder to initialize the DB tables.
+1. Import `game_library_create_tables.sql` from the queries folder to initialize the DB tables.
+1. Import `game_library_insert_dummy_data.sql` to add the dummy data.

+## Docker Instructions

+1. Docker can be used to install a local MariaDB dev server.
+1. Install Docker via `brew install docker` or by following the instructions [here.](https://docs.docker.com/install/)
+1. Navigate to the base of this repo.
+1. `cd mariadb`
+1. To start in detached mode: `docker-compose up -d`.
+1. To check status: `docker ps`.
+1. To stop: `docker-compose down` (from inside the `mariadb` folder).

+## Prototype Webserver Instructions

+1. `cd code/game-library-proto`
+1. `cp config.js.template config.js`.
+1. Modify `config.js` with the proper hostname, user, password and database name.
+1. `npm install` to install all required node modules.
+1. `npm start` to run the dev server.

 ## Dev Webserver Instructions

 1. Clone this repo.
 1. Edit the database config file with the proper hostname, user, password and database name.
 1. `cd code/game-library`
 1. `npm install` to install all required node modules.
 1. `npm start` to run the dev server.

 ## Production Webserver Instructions